Murders of Bibaa Henry and Nicole Smallman: Perpetrator

 From October 2017 to May 2018, he was monitored by the Prevent strategy when at 15, he accessed far-right material on computers at Thomas Tallis School.
 Police searches of his devices after his arrest showed that he was still accessing far-right and Satanist material.

 Hussein was a viewer of videos by American self-styled occultist Matthew Lawrence, also known as E. A. Koetting, of Apple Valley, Utah.
 Lawrence was a member of a U.S. branch of the Order of Nine Angles and had been convicted of six third-degree felonies for possession of drugs and a restricted firearm in 2014.
 Hussein was active on Lawrence's Satanic-themed internet forum, Becoming A Living God, on which Hussein alleged he was a "psychic vampire" and asked for advice about demonic pacts.
 Hussein was active on that forum for two years and last logged in hours before his arrest.
 Lawrence advised that pacts should be entered to Lucifuge, signed in blood, brought to Lucifuge with only candle light, and organised for wealth; Hussein followed these instructions.
-In ten days following the murders, Hussein spent £162.88 on lottery tickets and bets but won nothing.
+In the ten days following the murders, Hussein spent £162.88 on lottery tickets and bets but won nothing.
 Lawrence's videos on YouTube were subsequently removed and his accounts on Facebook and Instagram were banned for promoting violence.

 Legal proceedings

 Danyal Hussein was charged with two counts of murder.
 He told police he had Asperger syndrome and memory problems and refused to answer questions.
 He pleaded not guilty at the Old Bailey on 11 March 2021.
 The trial began on 9 June 2021 at the Old Bailey.
-Prosecutor Oliver Glasgow QC told the jury, "Given the weight of the evidence against him, only someone who actually believes that an agreement with a demon will work could refuse to accept any aspect of the case against him. (...)
+Prosecutor Oliver Glasgow QC told the jury, "Given the weight of the evidence against him, only someone who actually believes that an agreement with a demon will work could refuse to accept any aspect of the case against him. ...
 It is hard to imagine that anyone could do to another human being what this defendant did to Bibaa and Nicole; but to have planned it, to have prepared it and to have performed it with such ruthless selfishness is truly terrifying.
 He did not care what he had to do to get what he wanted, and these two women were nothing more than a means to a very disturbing end."

 Hussein was convicted of both murders on 6 July 2021.
 In October 2021 Mrs Justice Whipple sentenced him to life imprisonment with a minimum term of 35 years.
 Whipple told Hussein, "You committed these vicious attacks.
 You did it to kill.
 You did it for money and a misguided pursuit of power.
 This was a calculated and deliberate course of conduct, planned and carried out with precision.
 Bizarre though the pact with the devil may appear to others, this was your belief system, your own commitment to the murder of innocent women."
 He is imprisoned at HMP Belmarsh and will become eligible for parole on 20 July 2055.